 There are many good International Relations schools in the UK.
 The best universities include:

-What To Expect Studying International Relations
+What to Expect Studying International Relations

 International Relations studies how states interact with each other within a global, interstate system.
 It observes private, governmental, and intergovernmental behaviour.
 When studying International Relations at the university, expect to find these common topics: